JavierCardosoLlach/Getting-cleaning-data-project/CodeBook.md

 #####This is the list:

-- subject: an integrer from 1 to 30.
-Correspoding to the 30 subject tests in  the dataset.
+- subject: an integer from 1 to 30.
+Corresponding to the 30 subject tests in  the dataset.

 - activityid: an integer from 1 to 6: Corresponding to each one of the activities described in "activity"